vand3rlinden/vand3rlinden.github.io/content/post/m365-blocking-dcf-abuse.md

 | --- | --- |
 | Grant | Block access |

-> **CAUTION:** If your tenant uses device code flow for device registration, exclude the Device Registration Service resource from Target resources.
-Since September 2024 Microsoft enforces authentication flow policies on that resource too when a policy targets all resources, and a tenant wide block without this exclusion can break device registration for legitimate scenarios like Teams devices.
-But again, get as close as possible to a full block for device code flow sign in

 ## Step 3: Start in report only, then flip it on
 Set **Enable policy** to **Report-only** first, not **On**.
 Give it a few days, then review the results through policy impact or report-only mode alongside the sign in logs from step 1.
 Confirm nothing legitimate gets caught, confirm your exclusion list is complete, and only then move the **Enable policy** toggle from **Report-only** to **On**.